ansible-collections/vmware.vmware/docs/turbo_server.md

         return hash(self.params['hostname'] + self.params['username'])
 ```

-To clear the cache from within a module, you can call the builtin clear_cache method.
+To clear the cache from within a module, you can call the builtin `clear_vmware_cache` method.
 If the user is not using the turbo server, the module does nothing so you can call this method safely without checking.
 ```python
 def main():
     module = AnsibleModule(